tylerkkp/cryptotracker/README.md

 Select cryptocurrencies to compare using the dropdown menus on the top row, and press update to get updated stats.

+#### Technology Used
+* Python 3
+* tkinter for GUI

 Thank you to coinmarketcap for providing the API for coin data.

+Note: needs to be updated to have a config file in which the user's API key can be added.
+Also need to update API requests.